 3.1.
 In consideration of payments made by the Customer, Evolve will provide the Services as chosen by the Customer and as set out in the Order Form, for the Asset List at the relevant time.

 3.2.
-No guarantees can or will be given by Evolve regarding the length of time required for resolving Incidents.
+No guarantees can or will be given by Evolve regarding the length of time required for resolving Issues.

 3.3.
-Evolve shall allocate Evolve Technicians to Incidents and actions within Incidents as they see fit, depending on the skills, experience and availability of Evolve Technicians.
+Evolve shall allocate Evolve Technicians to Issues and actions within Issues as they see fit, depending on the skills, experience and availability of Evolve Technicians.

 3.4.
 Evolve warrant that the Services will be delivered as set out in the Agreement in a professional and workmanlike manner with reasonable skill and care in reasonable time and in accordance with generally accepted industry standards.